 3 teaspoons lime zest

 Place the flour, sugar and salt in a bowl and stir to combine.
 Add in the butter and mix the ingredients together with your fingers until it resembles breadcrumbs.

 Place into a lightly greased medium sized baking pan and press into a compact even layer.
-Bake for 20-25 minutes or until lightly golden.
+Bake for 15 minutes or until lightly golden on the edges.

 Meanwhile, whisk the sugar and flour together in a bowl to combine.
-Add one egg at a time and whisk until well mixed.
-Once this is a smooth mixture add the lime juice and zest and mix until smooth.
+Add one egg at a time and whisk until well combined and a smooth mixture then add in the lime juice and zest, combining mix until smooth.

-Pour the filling over the hot base and bake for 20 minutes or until the centre no longer jiggles.
-It will be lightly brown at this point also.
+Pour the filling over the hot base and bake for 20 minutes or until the center no longer jiggles.
+It will be lightly brown on top at this point also.

-Set aside to cool then slice and sprinkle with confectioner’s sugar over the top to serve.
+Set aside to cool, slice and sprinkle with confectioner’s sugar over the top to serve.